 Global Campaigns for Gender Equality in Education: Whose Voices?

-By Rosie Peppin Vaughan and Orly Siow
+Written by Rosie Peppin Vaughan and Orly Siow

 Malala Day is an occasion to celebrate an inspiring campaigner for gender equality and girls’ education.
 Of course this issue has gained support in development circles in the last few decades.
 Moreover it features prominently in the Millennium Development Goals (MDGs), Education for All, and the Sustainable Development Goals (SDGs).